Mark Gorenberg – Managing Director

 Jeff Kearl – Venture Partner

 Jeff is the co-founder, CEO and Chairman of Stance, a lifestyle apparel brand headquartered in San Clemente, California.
 Stance is best known for designing innovative socks and underwear as well as high profile collaborations with the NBA, MLB and Rihanna.
-Stance is backed by Menlo Ventures, Kleiner Perkins, August Capital, Shasta Ventures, Sherpa Ventures and Unversal Music Group.
+Stance is backed by Menlo Ventures, Kleiner Perkins, August Capital, Shasta Ventures, Sherpa Ventures and Universal Music Group.

 Prior to Stance, Jeff co-founded Logoworks, an Internet startup backed by Shasta and Benchmark that was successfully acquired by HP in 2007.
 Following the acquisition, Jeff ran strategy and new ventures at HP.